ebotdabest/P2/README.md

 ## P2 is not a language
-While yes on a technicality it is one, it doesn't have a standard library like most language Since P2's only goes it to turn most python code into object files, to be linked etc it only has basic python functions HOWEVER it does come with classes, and every python function / feature that doesn't need the `import` keyword
+While yes on a technicality it is one, it doesn't have a standard library like most language Since P2's only goal it to turn most python code into object files, to be linked etc it only has basic python functions HOWEVER it does come with classes, and every python function / feature that doesn't need the `import` keyword